Skip to main content

 • Why: Short-form and easily digestible.
 Be sure to memorialize in-person decisions after the fact.

-Generally, use chat for informal office communication, community comradery, water cooler talk, tactical coordination, to amplify messages communicated elsewhere, and other time-sensitive matters that are best handled semi-synchronously, but not as a primary means of decision making or a canonical source of truth (due to its lack of discoverability and permanence).
+Generally, use chat for informal office communication, community camaraderie, water cooler talk, tactical coordination, to amplify messages communicated elsewhere, and other time-sensitive matters that are best handled semi-synchronously, but not as a primary means of decision making or a canonical source of truth (due to its lack of discoverability and permanence).
 If important conversations do occur via chat, memorialize them in issues.
-Unless it’s sensitive, prefer shared channels over private DMs for sake of discoverability, shared responsibility, and creating a shared team context.
+Unless it’s sensitive, prefer shared channels over private DMs for the sake of discoverability, shared responsibility, and creating a shared team context.
 Chat is useful but it’s ephemeral and provides no guarantee of delivery, especially across timezones where it can be unintentionally exclusive.
 Treat chat as transient and hold each other accountable for writing important things down more durably.
 Specifically:

-Public (to the company) channels
+Public (to the company) channels#

 • When: Questions, updates, coordination, and to amplify messages communicated elsewhere.
 This should be your default method of chat unless DMs or a private channel are required.